PipeWire/wireplumber/docs/rst/configuration/main.rst

 All sections are essentially JSON objects.
 Lines starting with *#* are treated as comments and ignored.
 The list of all possible section JSON objects are:

+Common configs are present in the main configuration file(wireplumber.conf), rest of the configs that can be grouped logically are grouped into separate files and are placed under ``wireplumber.conf.d/``.
+More on this below.

 * *context.properties*

   Used to define properties to configure the PipeWire context and some modules.